Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 Online Conference, 6 CPD Hours

-As colorectal cancer cases are disproportionately rising in younger adults and remains a prevalent issue in the UK, equip your team with the most up-to-date information and skills to effectively support your patients.
-You will leave this interactive online forum ready to:
+As colorectal cancer cases are disproportionately rising in younger adults and remains a prevalent issue in the UK, attending this course will equip your team with the most up-to-date information and skills to effectively support your patients.
+The attendees on 24th February 2026 left this interactive online forum ready to:

 • Apply a deeper understanding of hereditary colorectal cancer: Lynch syndrome, FAP, and key genetic drivers